Served: 8 months

 March 1922 to November 8, 1922

-Patrolman Farmer left a wife, Lena Farmer, and three children, Howard Farmer (4), Erma Farmer (2), and Eileen Farmer.
+Constable Farmer left a wife, Lena M. (Jones) Farmer, and three children, Howard Farmer (4), Erma Farmer (2), and Eileen Farmer.
 His funeral services were held on Friday, November 10, 1922, at 2 p.m. at his parents’ home on the Sevenmile Pike near Williamsdale.
-He is buried in the Greenwood Cemetery in Hamilton.
+He is buried in Greenwood Cemetery, Hamilton, Ohio.

-If you have any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.Org.
+If you have any information, artifacts, archives or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.Org.

 © This narrative was revised on June 24, 2017 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Director.
 All rights are reserved to him and the Greater Cincinnati Police Historical Society.